jbrayton/Golden-Hill-HTTP-Library/README.md

 **operationLabel**: A short name for the operation being performed.
 For example, “create label” or “subscribe”.

 **jsonResponseInterpreter**: This converts a deserialized JSON object of type Any into a Swift object of type T?
 (T is the generic).
 If the method returns nil the library will return an error message indicating that the JSON response could not be interpreted.
-This is useful for web services that embed error messages in JSON 4xx and 5xx responses.

 **errorMessageInterpreter**: If the web service returns a 4xx or 5xx error and a JSON response body, this method will be called asking it to return a string describing the error based on that response body.
-Some web services embed error messages in JSON for 4xx or 5xx errors.
+This is useful for web services that embed error messages in JSON 4xx and 5xx responses.
 If this parameter is not specified or if the error message interpreter returns nil, an error message will be generated without it.

 **handler**: A method that will accept the result of the request.
 The result object is based on the [Result](https://github.com/antitypical/Result) library.
 The result will be of type HTTPAPIResult<T>.
 If successful and a jsonResponseInterpreter returned an object, the Result object will have the result returned by jsonResultInterpreter.
 If successful and no jsonResponseInterpreter is specified, the Result object will be HTTPAPIResult&ldquo;Void&rdquo;.
 If a failure occurs, the Result object will be a failure with an HTTPAPIError.